Rook SDK

 User Management Functions

-getUserID(): Retrieves the current user ID from the SDKupdateUserID(userID: string): Updates the user ID in the SDK and contextclearUserID(sources: SDKDataSource[]): Clears the current user ID from the SDK and specified data sourcesremoveUserFromRook(sources: SDKDataSource[]): Completely removes the user from ROOK services (requires recreating user and permissions afterward)
+getUserID(): Retrieves the current user ID from the SDKuudateUserID(userID: string): Updates the user ID in the SDK and contextremoveUserFromRook(sources: SDKDataSource[]): Removes the user from ROOK services (requires recreating user) based of the list of sources provided

 Synchronization Functions